Ferdinanddb/k8s_leet_go/README.md

   - [X] Push the same event in the PostgreSQL table _UserCodeRequest_.
 - [X] Start developping the asynq-worker go module to take care of suscribing to the Redis queue, handle the jobs, update corresp. rows in PostgreSQL table_UserCodeRequest_
   - [X] Use this [ASYNQ](https://github.com/hibiken/asynq) lib
-  - [ ] Code the logic in asynq_worker/task/utils/createJob.go in order to write the result in the DB and may be a cache per user ?
+  - [X] Code the logic in asynq_worker/task/utils/createJob.go in order to write the result in the DB and may be a cache per user ?
+  - [ ] Code the logic in asynq_worker/task/utils/createJob.go in order to a cache per user ?
     - Real question here is : how can the user retrieve "automatically" the result of their POST request in this setup ? websocket ? cache ?
   - [ ] Implement another logic to handle another programming language like golang
   - [ ] Understand how to implement the UI that is showed in the ASYNQ repo
   -
-- [ ] May be try to implement a front-end in golang lol ?
+- [ ] May be try to implement a front-end in Javascript or Typescript ?

-- [ ] Implement helm chart to deploy postgres, redis, backend, asynq-worker, ... and their needed resources.
+- [X] Implement helm chart to deploy postgres, redis, backend, asynq-worker, ... and their needed resources.
+  - [ ] Improve both backend's and asynq_worker's `initContainers` to wait for the PostgreSQL and Redis pods to be up and running.
-- [ ] Respect the _least access privileges principle_ by creating a k8s service account for the backend and another service account with extended rights for creating k8s jobs, pods, retrieving logs, ... for the asynq-worker service.
+- [X] Respect the _least access privileges principle_ by creating a k8s service account for the backend and another service account with extended rights for creating k8s jobs, pods, retrieving logs, ... for the asynq-worker service.
+- [X] Implement the history retrieval
-- [ ] Implement the history retrieval
+  - [ ] Implement a GET endpoint to retrieve the last request made be the user
 - [ ] Implement a caching layer
-- [ ] Improve the scalability
+- [ ] Improve the scalability by adding a HPA (Horinzontal Pod Autoscaler)
 - [ ] Create a Makefile for this project to be initialized, built, tested, and containerized